fabriziotappero/focusaway.com/_posts/2016-5-15-blackmagic-micro-cinema-camera-short.md

 ---
 ![My helpful screenshot]({{ site.baseurl }}/posts-pics/Blackmagic-Micro-Cinema-Camera-Short-Film.jpg)
 Noam Kroll is a very talented film maker from Los Angeles, USA.
-Noam is as well a guy who likes cameras from the Australian Camera manufacturer Blackmagic Design.
+Noam is as well a guy who likes cameras from the Australian Camera manufacturer Blackmagic Design and recently he put together a cute 1min short done with a Blackmagic micro cinema camera.

 I came across Noam's work a bit by accident while browsing the Internet.
 And a bit by accident I watched his very good 1 min shot film MICRO.